TeamResilient/Nestcoin/README.md

 #
 > ## Overview
 <p align="justify">
 Nestcoin is a filmhouse that would like to further engage with their audience.
 They would like to create a currency which would be used to reward loyal customers.
-The curremcy would later be traded for backstage passes and other perks.
+The currency would later be traded for backstage passes and other perks.

 Interestingly they began accepting crypto-based payments a year ealiers and would like to harness the power of Web3 to implement their solution.
 </p>